Visa Information

 Business & Investor Visa NZ: Entrepreneur Pathways New Zealand actively welcomes entrepreneurs and investors who can contribute to the economy through business creation, capital investment, and jo...

-AEWV: Accredited Employer Work Visa Explained for 2026
+Accredited Employer Work Visa (AEWV) 2026: Complete Guide

-AEWV: Accredited Employer Work Visa Explained The Accredited Employer Work Visa (AEWV) is New Zealand's primary work visa pathway for skilled migrants with job offers.
-Introduced in 2022, the AEWV...
+Accredited Employer Work Visa (AEWV) 2026: Everything You Need to Know The Accredited Employer Work Visa (AEWV) is New Zealand's main work visa for skilled migrants.
+To qualify, you need a job...

 Skilled Migrant Category Visa: Points System Guide The Skilled Migrant Category (SMC) is New Zealand's flagship points-based residence pathway.
 Designed to attract talented individuals who can con...